The Scams to Watch Out for on Social Media

 You might have seen links claiming that there are embarrassing photos of you on the web, or that a friend of yours is in trouble, or that something at work needs to be attended to urgently.
 Other links will come with time-sensitive giveaways and contests, or promises to tell you something about yourself, or promises of news that’s engineered to catch as many clicks as possible (and which will be entirely made up).

-It’s not always easy to spot these links—your friends and family might not be quite as security conscious as you are, and if other accounts have been compromised then the message might seem to come from a trustworthy source (the email from ‘the boss’ is now a common phishing tactic).
-There will usually be something off with the tone though, and the message will always be designed to get you to act as quickly and with as little thought as possible.
+It’s not always easy to spot these links—your friends and family might not be quite as security-conscious as you are, and if other accounts have been compromised then the message might seem to come from a trustworthy source (the email from “the boss” is now a common phishing tactic).
+There will usually be something off with the tone, though, and the message will always be designed to get you to act as quickly and with as little thought as possible.

 If you can tell a link is dodgy, avoid it; if you’re not sure, still avoid it.
 It won’t take you long to check up on the authenticity of the message, either by checking the sender’s profile or asking the sender directly if you already know them (preferable through a different channel of communication).